rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 a conversation have been identified.
 However, the current state of most systems require the end user to manually verify key fingerprints or blindly trust their instant messaging service not to add and remove participants from their conversations.
-This problem is exacerbated when these systems federate and try to interoperate.
+This problem is exacerbated when these systems federate or try to interoperate.

 While some single vendor solutions exist, clearly an interoperable mechanism